agnsal/docker-ServerDALI/README.md

 docker run -d -p 8000:80 agnesesalutari/serverdali
 curl $(docker-machine ip default):8000

-To see it on your browser: http://192.168.99.100:8000/ServerDALI
+// To see it on your browser: http://192.168.99.100:8000/ServerDALI

 docker ps
 docker exec -it <process_name> bash

-#You have to install SICStus --prebuilt in the path /user
+// You have to install SICStus --prebuilt in the path /user

 exit
-docker commit <container_id> #You need a commit to save the container after SICStus installation.
+docker commit <container_id> // You need a commit to save the container after SICStus installation.

 docker exec -it <process_name> bash cd ServerDALI/DALI/ServerDALImas